CompuCell3D/CompuCell3DDevelopersManual/docs/heteropytic_boundary_surface_steppable.rst

         return 256 * cellType2 + cellType1;
     }

-we take advantage of the fact that the number of cell types in CC3D is limited to 256 and the index this function returns looks analogous to the index you woudl use to access a matrix if you were to store a matrix as 1D array.
+This uses the fact that CC3D cell types fit in 8 bits.
+The expression is analogous to flattening a two-dimensional matrix index into a one-dimensional array index.

-Next we have two functions ``calculateHeterotypicSurface()`` that computed actual total heterotypic surface between all cell types and ``double getHeterotypicSurface(unsigned int cellType1, unsigned int cellType2)`` that given two types it returns a boundary between them.
+The method ``calculateHeterotypicSurface()`` computes all pairwise measurements.
+The method ``getHeterotypicSurface(cellType1, cellType2)`` returns the measurement for one requested type pair.

 Let's start analyzing code for ``calculateHeterotypicSurface`` function: